Kachi-Awaji/GIT-intro/Lesson-6.md

 ## Working with __GitHub__
 > ### __IMPORTANT__
-> The lesson notes for this series are hosted on my __GitHub__ profile.
-For this lesson, I have created a file called ROLLCALL.md.
+> The lesson notes for this series are hosted on my __GitHub__ profile on a repo (_Git-Intro_).
->
->The screenshots you will be seeing will be from _Git-Hub-Learn_, a __GitHub__ profile I created for this series.
->
->It will, hopefully, mimic the screens while you make your contribution later.
->
->This lesson will be a long one - there is so much to learn.
-Take your time, and don't rush it.
-A little patience will go a long way.
+For this lesson, I have created a file called ROLLCALL.md on this repository for you to make a contribution later on.

-Sign in to [__GitHub__](github.com)  .
+Sign in to [__GitHub__](https://github.com)  .
 You should see a screen with a dark menu bar at the top.
 On the left, just beside the GitHub logo is a search field you can use to find other __GitHub__ users, repositories, commits, etc.
 > Tip: You can hit forward-slash(/) on your keyboard to access the search field.

 Beside the search field are links to let you access pull requests, issues, and the marketplace.
 We will look at this later on.
 Clicking _Explore_ will let you view popular repositories on __GitHub__.